scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Party planning and throwing today, so was out pretty much all day so I didn't make any new soylent and just had normal food.

+### Day 132

+Spent the day with family for the most part, and then was eating some leftovers from the party.
+So no soylent today.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/